ezntek/ezntek.github.io/content/posts/The GIIS hackathon X (a review) (part 2) (20240729T1317).md

 _See, this samosa was made by following a set of instructions, a recipe.
-Written down or not, it was processed by somebody's brain and those instructions were followed to make delicious food_
+Written down or not, it was processed by somebody's brain and those instructions were followed to make delicious food._

 Yet, I thought, we aren't cows or sheep.
 We must prepare our ingredients in such a way that we can taste it, such that we can enjoy it and use its